itchio/itch.io/docs/creators/getting-indexed.md

 ### Getting Indexed

-Indexing is generally available to all developers, assuming your account is in good standing and you aren't abusing or creating low quality pages.
-In order to be indexed there are a few baseline requirements:
+Indexing is generally available to all developers, assuming your account is in good standing and you aren't abusing or creating low-quality pages.
+In order to be indexed, there are a few baseline requirements:

 * Your project must be published by selecting the **Public** option mentioned above.
 * You haven't limited access to the page via the **Public access settings**.
 If you select either "Disable new downloads & purchases" or "Unlisted in search & browse" then you are opting out of being eligible for indexing.
-* You have a cover image uploaded on your page
+* You have a cover image uploaded on your page.
 * Your project is available for purchase, download, or is playable in the browser.
 Empty or placeholder pages will not be indexed.
-(Although, if you create devlog entries then those will be indexed if the page is public)
+(Although, if you create devlog entries, then those will be indexed if the page is public.)

 Additionally, please review our [Quality Guidelines][quality-guidelines] for specific rules about how you should and shouldn't use your itch.io page.